 |Buying Gems in Thailand

 Here's how it works.
-A tourist sets out to visit one of the well known tourist locations in Bangkok, such as the Grand Palace or Wat Phra Keow, the Temple of the Emerald Buddha.
+A tourist sets out to visit one of the well known tourist attractions in Bangkok, such as the Grand Palace or Wat Phra Keow, the Temple of the Emerald Buddha.
 Upon arriving in the area, the tourist will be approached by a friendly well dressed Thai, perhaps a student, who speaks good English.
-He informs the tourist that unfortunately the attraction he wants to see is closed today because of a special holiday, but there is a tuk-tuk (auto rickshaw) who will take him to a special temple that few tourists have a chance to see.
+He informs the tourist that unfortunately the attraction he wants to see is closed today because of a special holiday, but there is a tuk-tuk (auto rickshaw) that will take him to a special temple that few tourists have a chance to see.

 Upon arriving at the temple, the tourist meets another friendly Thai who strikes up a conversation.
 In the course of the conversation the tourist is informed about a special government program that allows foreigners to buy gemstones and jewelry tax free and make a profit on the items when they are shipped back home.
 However, he also mentions that today is the last day of the program.